 - Underworld features a wall of anti-lycan weaponry for use by Deathdealers.
 One also turns up in the first sequel, Underworld: Evolution.

 - Blade in the Blade Trilogy has an anti-vampire wall of weapons in all his safe houses.
 The Night Stalkers in the third film have one as well.

 - Men in Black has an impressive wall of impossible sci-fi superweapons in the form of Jeebs' Jewelery.

 - The sequel has another one stashed behind the wall of Agent Kay's old apartment.
 It comes in handy for the heroes when they are stuck outside of MIB headquarters.

-- In Pineapple Express, Red literally has weapons in the wall.
+- In Pineapple Express, Red literally has weapons on the wall.

-- One of the Beverly Hills Cops uses this in the second film to show he's no longer as much of a dweeb as he is in the first.
-'You can never have too much firepower.'
+- Rosewood uses this in Beverly Hills Cop II to show he's no longer as much of a dweeb as he was in the previous film.
+"You can never have too much firepower."